 “Project Everlast has given me many paths to improve lives of children by using my past to benefit those in the future.
 They showed me with a lot of patience your pain can be used to fuel compassion not just anger.”-Sebastian

-Project H2O will provide a safe and caring environment for young women to explore and discuss such issues as:
+Project H2O will provide a safe and caring environment for participants to explore and discuss such issues as:

 Developing Healthy Personal Relationships